 To follow up, I’ve been receiving e-mail from readers, asking about the new generic of Concerta, a very popular sustained-release medication for the treatment of AD/HD in children, adolescents, and adults.

-At first there was confusion due to the marketing agreement that allowed Watson to distribute the brand Concerta as a generic.
-Then I started hearing other reports about the non-Alza Concerta “generic” with an “M” marking and its horrible efficacy.
+At first, there was confusion due to the marketing agreement that allowed Watson to distribute the brand Concerta as a generic.
+Then I started hearing other reports about the non-Alza Concerta “generic” with an “M” marking and the horrible outcomes users were experiencing.

 This blog post (one of several on generic medications for ADHD) talks about the Watson-marketed generic-brand.
 But there are several comments to it from readers about the Mallinckrodt “generic” (I’ve excerpted two at the bottom of this e-mail):